Skip to main content

 Tried: Decompile chall_1.S with Ghidra to read the logic instead of reading the raw assembly

-Ghidra expects a binary (ELF or PE), not a raw .S source file.
-Opening the .S directly gives a flat hex view with no decompiled output because Ghidra has no assembler to produce a binary.
-The correct approach is to read the .S file directly - it is already human-readable ARM source assembly, not a compiled binary.
+Ghidra expects a binary, ELF or PE, not a raw .S source file.
+Open the .S directly and you get a flat hex view with no decompilation, because Ghidra has no assembler to build a binary from it.
+Just read the file: it is already human-readable ARM assembly.

 Tried: Interpret lsl #2 as a shift right (divide by 4) instead of a shift left (multiply by 4), arriving at 68/4=17 as the target constant

-lsl stands for Logical Shift Left, not right - lsr is Logical Shift Right.
-Shifting left by 2 bits multiplies by 2^2 = 4, so 68 * 4 = 272, not 68 / 4 = 17.
-Checking the ARM instruction reference confirms: lsl #n is always a left shift, which is multiplication by a power of two.
+lsl is Logical Shift Left; lsr is the right shift.
+Shifting left by 2 bits multiplies by 4, so 68 becomes 272, not 17.
+The ARM instruction reference is unambiguous: lsl #n is always a left shift, which is multiplication by a power of two.

 Learn more